-When it comes to digitalization suppliers such as Tesla are putting the automotive industry worldwide under enormous pressure.
-Now the industry is following suit with numerous new business models and services.
-In order to be able to implement them quickly and on a large scale, automobile companies need flexible monetization solutions – otherwise their brave new world will not pay off.
+When it comes to digitalization, suppliers, such as Tesla, are putting the worldwide automotive industry under enormous pressure.
+Now the industry is following suit with numerous new digital business models and services.
+In order to be able to implement them quickly and on a large scale, automobile companies need flexible monetization solutions – otherwise, their brave new world will not pay off.

 by Henner Heistermann, CEO Nitrobox GmbH

 And that is already the keyword, as it is the automotive industry in particular that has to continue to follow suit with digital services – but is at the same time making good progress.
 However, the digitalization of business models has a very specific characteristic.
 It doesn’t just mean that I now sell the products online that I previously sold offline, but rather that much more changes as a result of digitalization.
 In the automotive industry one can see very clearly that the product as a whole is changing because it is suddenly dependent on service and use.
 After all, car manufacturers are building completely new mobility services.
-Although the previous product is still being manufactured and put on the market, the business model behind it now is different.
+Although the previous product is still being manufactured and put on the market, its business model is different now.

 Seat heating on demand

 This transformation also exists in other industries; software no longer needs to be purchased – in principle it is rented instead.
 At Adobe, designers can even rent individual filters to edit images.